Tree City USA Community

 Since the spring of 1985, Perrysburg, Ohio has officially been designated a Tree City USA, confirming what residents have long known - that our tree-lined streets are a valuable aspect of Perrysburg’s well-known quality of life.
 The Tree City USA program, administered by the National Arbor Day Foundation with support from the USDA Forest Service and state forestry programs, recognizes communities that implement four basic standards necessary to a comprehensive community tree care program.
 Perrysburg has met these standards each year since 1985.

-- Observe Arbor Day locally with a program in the spring of each year and declaring an official proclamation.
+- Observe Arbor Day locally with a program in the spring of each year and declare an official proclamation.
 Click here to see this year's Arbor Day celebration

 - Adoption of a Street Tree Ordinance in 1973, legally protecting trees in the public rights-of-way

 - Spend $2 annually for every citizen of Perrysburg on our Community Forestry Program

 - Establishment of the Perrysburg Street Tree Commission in 1973 to develop and administer the forestry program